Wisconsin Conservation Endowment

 We build and protect Wisconsin’s nest egg.

-Planning for the future in Wisconsin involves making sure the necessary financial resources are available to care for the natural resources that we cherish.
+Planning for the future in Wisconsin means making sure the necessary financial resources are available to care for the natural resources that we cherish.
 Through the Wisconsin Conservation Endowment, the Natural Resources Foundation of Wisconsin serves as a community foundation for the state of Wisconsin.
 The Foundation provides individuals and organizations who care deeply about our natural resources the opportunity to leave a legacy of sustained support.

 Endowments can be created to fund:

 - A rare or endangered species;

 Why choose the Natural Resources Foundation of Wisconsin?

 - Experience.
 Since 2006, we’ve worked with donors to establish nearly 100 endowment funds with more than $7 million in assets.

 - Public conservation focus.
 We serve conservation needs throughout Wisconsin by focusing efforts on the public lands that we all cherish.

 - Professional conservation expertise.
 Our staff and board bring extensive conservation experience to managing our endowment.

 - Professional financial services.
 TIAA brings dependable portfolio management expertise to our endowment.